-Parents are encouraged to discuss concerns with their child's teacher or family advocate.
-If additional discussion is needed contact the Center Director, the Family Services Coordinator or Education Manager.
+Parents are encouraged to first discuss concerns with their child's teacher or family advocate.
+If additional discussion is needed, contact the center director, the family services coordinator, or the program manager.
 If the agency is unable to address the concern, contact a Municipality of Anchorage licensing representative.
 The Municipality of Anchorage, Department of Health and Human Services Child and Adult Care Office is the agency responsible for licensing child centers.
-This agency supervises, monitors, and investigates complaints involving childcare centers.
+This agency supervises monitors and investigates complaints involving childcare centers.
 The licensing representative conducts routine site monitoring visits and addresses complaints to see if corrective action is required.